mandober/debrief.math/450-category-theory/ct.GLOSSARY.md

 ## Final object
 see terminal object

+## Functoriality
+Functoriality means that something is a functor.
+When someone asks about the functoriality of some construction, they're asking whether or not it can be upgraded to a functor.

 ## Homset
-For all objects `x` and `y` in a category, there is a set called hom-set, `hom(x,y)`, whose elements are morphisms from `x` to `y`.
+For all objects `a` and `b` in a category `C`, there is a set called hom-set, `homᴄ(a,b)` or `C(a,b)` whose elements are all arrows from `a` to `b`.
+If we consider only a single object `a`, then a homset is the set of all arrows from `a` to `a` which includes at least the identity arrow on `a`, `1ₐ`.

 ## Initial object
-An initial object (coterminal, universal) in a category `C` is an object `I` in C such that for every object `X` in C there exists precisely one morphism `I -> X`.
-The dual notion is that of the terminal object.
+An initial object (coterminal object, universal object) in a category `C` is an object `i` in `C` such that for every object `x` in C there exists precisely one morphism `i -> x`.
+Initial and terminal objects are duals.

 ## Isomorphism
 An isomorphism is an invertible morphism, hence a morphism with an inverse morphism.
-It is a generalization of the concept of bijective functions.
+It is a generalization of bijective functions.
+An isomorphism between objects `a` and `b` consists of two arrows, `to : a -> b` and `from : b -> a` that convert between these two objects.

 ## Morphism
-A morphism is a directed arrow (representing a relation) between two objects.
-A morphism is an element of a hom-set.
+A morphism or arrow is a directed connection (representing a relation) between two objects.
+There are morphisms in a category between its objects, but there are also arrows between categories, even between arrows, in fact arrows are possible between any two entities, or even on one entity.

 ## Null object
 see zero object